Microsoft To Do

 Microsoft To Do (previously styled as Microsoft To-Do) is a cloud-based task management application.
 It allows users to manage their tasks from a smartphone, tablet and computer.
 The technology is produced by the team behind Wunderlist, which was acquired by Microsoft, and the stand-alone apps feed into the existing Tasks feature of the Outlook product range.

 History

 Microsoft To Do was first launched as a preview with basic features in April 2017.
 Later more features were added including Task list sharing in June 2018.

 In September 2019, a major update to the app was unveiled, adopting a new user interface with a closer resemblance to Wunderlist.
 The name was also slightly updated by removing the hyphen from To-Do.

+In May 2020, Microsoft officially closed the doors on Wunderlist, ending its active service in favor of improving and expanding Microsoft To Do.